Player Development Camps

-The SBNP Youth Co-Ed Basketball Skills Training & Development Clinic teaches the fundamentals of the basketball sport to youth ages 8 – 17 and incorporates its core objectives to help reduce gun related violence in Philadelphia, PA.
+The SBNP Youth Co-Ed Player Development Camps teaches the fundamentals of basketball to youth ages 6 – 17 and incorporates its core objectives to help reduce gun related violence in Philadelphia, PA.
 The design of the program is to implement strict educational and life skills to help ensure that the player focuses on success in a self-sustaining career.
 The coaches and staff will serve as role models to the players, providing a positive influence that promotes education as part of achieving success while adamantly advocating non-violence.
 By incorporating a mentorship program, players will be surrounded by positive and influential adults who propose opportunities that discourage crime and assist with the accomplishment of producing productive members of society.

-There are a total of (5) skills development clinics held each year with each clinic running for a duration of six consecutive weeks on Sundays from 10am to Noon at The Lenfest Center (3890 North 10th Street Philadelphia, PA 19140).
-Classes are structured by age and skill level, which is determined by an initial skill assessment upon registering for the program.
+There are a total of (3) player development camps held each month with each camp running for a duration of four consecutive weeks.
+Classes are structured by school level, which is determined by an initial skill assessment upon registering for the program.
 Each class consists of lecture instruction by a volunteer guest speaker on topics dealing with physical fitness, nutrition, life skills, and the importance of education.

 Skills Focus: Guards | Forward & Centers